PreMiD/Presences/README.md

 ## Documentation

-We made a documentation to make your development process a little bit better and faster.
-You can read it [here](https://docs.premid.app/dev/presence).
+We have a documentation website to make the development process a little bit easier and faster.
+You can check it out it [here](https://docs.premid.app/dev/presence).

 ## Contributing